-Here's a completely decadent recipe for fluffy brownies.
-This is a slightly healthier version than a regular version, with a nice list of ingredients.ts.
+Here is a completely decadent recipe for moist brownies.
+It's a slightly healthier version than a usual version, with a nice list of ingredients.

-The sweet potato, which gives this brownie its soft texture, will provide you with fiber, low glycemic index and contains several vitamins and nutrients.
+The sweet potato, which gives this brownie its chewy texture, will provide you with fiber, low glycemic index and contains several vitamins and nutrients.

 Date sugar, on the other hand, is one of the best ingredients to replace refined sugar in recipes.
 It is also a good source of fiber!

-And if you prefer a very low-sugar version of brownies, opt for the slightly sweet chocolate fruit and vegetable powder fromLYNQ Invinciblee.
-A nutrient addition to your recipe, which supports the immune system!
+And if you prefer a very low sugar version of brownies, opt for the lightly sweetened chocolate fruit and vegetable powder fromLYNQ Invinciblee.
+A nutrient addition to your recipe that supports the immune system!

 - 1 cup mashed sweet potato